Skip to main content

 Accounts belong to Resources.
 A single Resource can have multiple Accounts associated with it, each with different permission levels.
 For example, your database would normally have multiple accounts.
 You might have a superuser account for admins, a standard read/write account for applications, and a read-only account for reporting.
 In PAM, these are represented as:

-• Resource: Production Database (PostgreSQL)
+• Resource: production-database (PostgreSQL)

 • Account 1: postgres (Superuser)

-• Account 2: app_user (Read/Write)
+• Account 2: app-user (Read/Write)

 • Account 3: analytics (Read-only)